Ultra creamy and smooth with a fresh tangy mascarpone flavor, that's equally good in savory dishes as in sweet desserts.

-Use it as a base for vegan classic tiramisu and limoncello tiramisu, or keep it simple and make mascarpone toast (my new favorite snack!).
+Use it as a base for vegan classic tiramisu, limoncello tiramisu, tiramisu cheesecake, or keep it simple and make mascarpone toast (my new favorite snack!).

 Jump to: